 Today’s topic will be what common offerings are offered to Hera, both historical, modern, and UPG.

-Historically the animals associated with Hera that were given in sacrifice to her have been cows and goats.
+Historically, the animals that were associated with Hera and that were given in sacrifice to her have been cows and goats.
 Bulls, oxen, and cows are pretty standard as a sacrifice and represented the biggest investment possible for farming communities.
-Bovines are expensive to raise and were useful for the production of milk, meat, leather, glue (horns and hooves), and off course oxen were employed to pull the plough.
+Bovines are expensive to raise and were used for the production of milk, meat, leather, glue (horns and hooves), and off course oxen were employed to pull the plough.
 They could also be used otherwise as beasts of burden.
 Sacrificing even one as a huge investment, let alone if performing a perfect hekatomb of a hundred oxen/bulls/cows.
 Goats are another common sacrificial animals, and especially to Hera in her guise of Aigophagos, the Goat-Eating Hera.

 In terms of libations the standard ones of wine, milk, honey, olive oil, etc., would be quite sufficient.
 I myself drink a lot of tea, so it makes sense for me to pour tea in sacrifice to the Gods.
 I don’t really have any particular tea associated with particular Deities, but I do make tea from loose leaves rather than tea bags.
 It tastes better to me, so I also prefer to libate it for that reason as well.